abhanjac/ECE_661_Computer_Vision_Course/README.md

 ### Short Descriptions of Homeworks:

 #### Homework 1:
-Review of basic homogeneous coordinates.
+Review of basic Homogeneous coordinates.

 #### Homework 2:
 Estimate homographies between images and use them to transform images.